simolus3/drift/docs/pages/docs/platforms.md

 ### Windows

+For Flutter apps, depending on the `sqlite3_flutter_libs` package is enough.
+It will automatically bundle the latest sqlite3 version with your app as a DLL, and drift will automatically use that version.

-On Windows, you can [download sqlite](https://www.sqlite.org/download.html) and extract `sqlite3.dll` into a folder that's in your `PATH` environment variable to use drift.
+If you don't want to use `sqlite3_flutter_libs`, or if you're not running as a Flutter app (keep in mind that `flutter test` does not run as a full Flutter app!), you can [download sqlite](https://www.sqlite.org/download.html) and extract`sqlite3.dll` into a folder that's in your `PATH` environment variable to use drift.

 You can also ship a custom `sqlite3.dll` along with your app.
 See the section below for details.

 ### Linux

+When depending on `sqlite3_flutter_libs` in your pubspec and using Flutter, no additional setup is necessary.
+When not running as a Flutter app (this includes `flutter test`!), you need to either use a `sqlite3` build from your distribution or include a custom `libsqlite3.so`.

 On most distributions, `libsqlite3.so` is installed already.
 If you only need to use drift for development, you can just install the sqlite3 libraries.
 On Ubuntu and other Debian-based